How to Hire the Right People for Your Startup

 After all other rounds of discussions are over, either my co-founder or I have a final discussion with the candidate, actively discouraging them from joining us.

 There is nothing false about this discussion.
-This is the reality in terms of statistics - over 90% of startups do fail.
+This is the reality in terms of statistics.
+Over 90% of startups do fail.
 We're simply presenting that truth in a very obvious and fully laid out fashion, telling candidates they should seriously consider whether this is still a risk they want to take.

 People who get past that discussion and still feel strongly about joining us?
 Yeah, they're the real deal.